Watch the next Jacksonville Jaguars in a luxury suite at TIAA Bank Field

-The defense for the Jaguars, thought of as questionable in recent years, may have seen a resurgence in the offseason that could pay dividends during the season.
-Anchored by linebacker Paul Posluszny, the Jags have added a lot of talent to this side of the ball.
-Most notable among the additions are defensive end Calais Campbell (coming from the Arizona Cardinals) and safety Barry Church (from the Dallas Cowboys).
-These pieces, along with defensive tackle Malik Jackson and 2016 number five overall draft pick, cornerback Jalen Ramsey, could add up to a legitimate contender in the AFC.
+The defense for the Jaguars, thought of as questionable in recent years, underwent a resurgence last season and was a big part of their success.
+They gave up the second fewest yards in the NFL.
+The Jags have added a lot of talent to this side of the ball last year.
+Most notable among the additions were defensive end Calais Campbell (coming from the Arizona Cardinals) and safety Barry Church (from the Dallas Cowboys).
+These pieces, along with defensive tackle Malik Jackson and 2016 number five overall draft pick, cornerback Jalen Ramsey, add up to a legitimate contender in the AFC.
 The retirement of Paul Posluszny surely hurts, but this group will overcome his absence and soldier on.

-The Jaguars also brought back their original coach, Tom Coughlin, as executive vice president of football operations.
-This front office job will reunite the Jaguars with the most successful coach they have ever had and, undoubtedly, have a trick-down effect to the team, bringing about a higher level of competition that is synonymous with Coughlin and his legendary work ethic.
+The Jaguars also brought back their first head coach, Tom Coughlin, as executive vice president of football operations.
+This front office job has reunited the Jaguars with the most successful coach they ever had and, undoubtedly, had a trickle-down effect to the team, bringing about a higher level of competition that is synonymous with Coughlin and his legendary work ethic.

 Though still a young franchise, the Jaguars have had a number of great players on their teams over the years.
 Some of the most loved players in Jaguars history include Fred Taylor, Maurice Jones-Drew, Jimmy Smith, Tony Boselli, Mark Brunell, and David Garrard.
 Click here for additional information about the Jacksonville Jaguars.